-In July 2013, the Marion Dönhoff Fellowship in the Michael Succow Foundation began.
+In July 2013, the Marion Dönhoff Fellowship at the Michael Succow Foundation began.
 Each year, the programme funds a study and research stay in Germany for up to four young people from post-Soviet countries.
 They can work on a self-chosen topic for up to five months, supported by the Michael Succow Foundation and other organisations.
 The results will be published.
 The fellowship programme aims at promoting the debate on environmental journalism, political ecology, nature conservation and sustainable development in the countries of the former Soviet Union.
 The Marion Dönhoff Fellowship supports a critical East-Western dialogue on environment and sustainability, furthers regional and international networks, and explicitly includes issues concerning human rights.

 It sponsors persons and organisations involved in these areas in former Soviet countries.
 In the spirit of Marion Dönhoff the aim is to strengthen proactive behaviour and individuals' awareness to be jointly responsible for common welfare.
 The programme is funded by the Marion Dönhoff Foundation.
 It connects two concerns of Marion Dönhoff: on the one hand, Marion Dönhoff kept pointing at the negative sides of capitalism, the unlimited pursuit of growth.
 On the other hand, cooperation with Germany's eastern neighbours and the promotion of young people were of great importance to her.